lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris nods._

 > Yes.
-There was a gas leak in the planet’s core and it blew up.
+There was a gas leak in the planet's core and it blew up.

 **Enchantingtable2013** _(04-Sep-18 03:32 PM)_